 The CGA rule editor has syntax highlighting and shows syntax errors (the latter are described in more detail in the CGA Problems window where you can double click on each entry).
 Furthermore, during typing, command completion can be invoked via Ctrl-Space.

 The Viewport is the main view to interact with the 3D scene.
-As many Viewport windows can be opened as required by the user (usually with other cameras or a different render mode).
+As many Viewport windows can be opened as required by the user.
 The 3D scene can be rendered as wireframe, shaded, with textures and/or lighted.
 The default navigation works as follows:

 - Alt-LMB: Tumble camera around the center of interest.